ioccc-src/winner/faq.md

 <div id="arg_count">
 <div id="main_args">
-### Q: Why was arg count and/or type changed in main&lpar;&rpar; in some older entries?
+### Q 8.5: Why was arg count and/or type changed in main&lpar;&rpar; in some older entries?
 </div>
 </div>